Mental Health Facilities Cobb County, GA

 C And T Counseling Llc

-C And T Counseling Llc is a mental health treatment center in Cobb County, GA, located at 2470 Windy Hill Road, Suite 221, 30067 zip code area.
+C And T Counseling Llc is one of mental health facilities in Cobb County, Georgia, located at 2470 Windy Hill Road, Suite 221, 30067 zip code.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc offers group therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+C And T Counseling Llc provides individual psychotherapy, group therapy and couples/family therapy to adults, young adults and seniors 65 or older.
 C And T Counseling Llc also supports people with trauma.
-Additional services at C And T Counseling Llc consist of education services and court-ordered outpatient treatment.
+Additional services provided at C And T Counseling Llc include education services and court-ordered outpatient treatment.

 Cobb/douglas Community Service Board

-Cobb/douglas Community Service Board is a mental health facility in Cobb County, GA, located at 6133 Love Street, 30168.
+Cobb/douglas Community Service Board is a mental health clinic in Cobb County, GA, located at 6133 Love Street, 30168.
 Cobb/douglas Community Service Board provides partial hospitalization/day treatment and outpatient treatment.
-Cobb/douglas Community Service Board provides individual psychotherapy, activity therapy and group therapy to young adults, adults and seniors 65 or older.
-Cobb/douglas Community Service Board also supports clients referred from the court/judicial system, people with PTSD and people with trauma.
-Some other services available at Cobb/douglas Community Service Board include housing services, court-ordered outpatient treatment and vocational rehabilitation services.
+Cobb/douglas Community Service Board offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Cobb/douglas Community Service Board also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered at Cobb/douglas Community Service Board include vocational rehabilitation services, intensive case management and court-ordered outpatient treatment.

 Ridgeview Institute

 Ridgeview Institute is a mental health treatment clinic in Cobb County, Georgia, located at 3995 South Cobb Drive Se, 30080 zip code.
 Ridgeview Institute provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Ridgeview Institute provides couples/family therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
-Ridgeview Institute also supports people with PTSD, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
-Additional services provided by Ridgeview Institute consist of case management, suicide prevention services and education services.
+Ridgeview Institute provides individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Ridgeview Institute also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services provided by Ridgeview Institute consist of suicide prevention services, case management and education services.

 Ravens Nest Foundation

 Ravens Nest Foundation is a mental health facility in Cobb County, GA, located at 3875 Austell Road, Suite 303 in the 30106 zip code.
-Ravens Nest Foundation provides outpatient treatment and telemedicine/telehealth.
-Ravens Nest Foundation provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Ravens Nest Foundation also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services offered by Ravens Nest Foundation consist of court-ordered outpatient treatment, family psychoeducation and case management.
+Ravens Nest Foundation provides telemedicine/telehealth and outpatient treatment.
+Ravens Nest Foundation provides activity therapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Ravens Nest Foundation also supports people with HIV or AIDS, LGBT and people with PTSD.
+Additional services offered by Ravens Nest Foundation consist of suicide prevention services, diet and exercise counseling and therapeutic foster care.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.